MrMatOrg/persistent-local-services/README.md

 ## How to use this

+### Start with default configuration

 0. You need something that knows how to deal with Docker compose files (e.g. Docker Desktop, but podman should also work)

 1. Clone this repository somewhere

-2. Navigate to the directory containing docker-compose.yml and start services with their default configuration:
+2. Navigate to the directory containing docker-compose.yml and start services with their default configuration.
+If you feel confident, you can add `-d` at the end to start in detached mode.
+Otherwise hit Ctrl-C to exit the services running in the foreground.

 ```shell
 $ docker compose up